Instalaza: Cluster munitions ban

 The company experienced a crisis in 2008 after the ban on cluster bombs enacted by the Convention on Cluster Munitions.
-In January 2009, Instalaza still had the MAT-120 cluster bomb in its online catalog.
+In January 2009, Instalaza still had the MAT-120 cluster bomb in its online catalogue.
 Having been outlawed by the Convention on Cluster Munitions, the Government ordered the shutdown of the weapon's production in line with its obligations under international law.
 After a public outcry highlighted by the media, Instalaza ended production of the MAT-120.
-However a note on the Instalaza website states that the weapon remains in the catalog as a mark of their technological prowess and states that the weapon is in compliance with Amended Protocol II of the Convention on Certain Conventional Weapons.
+However a note on the Instalaza website states that the weapon remains in the catalogue as a mark of their technological prowess and states that the weapon is in compliance with Amended Protocol II of the Convention on Certain Conventional Weapons.
 According to the manufacturer, the weapons produces 0.0% 'hazardous duds' by ensuring that in case the munition was not functioning upon impact, it would attempt to self-destruct in 20 seconds.
 If this was not possible, self-deactivation would occur after 10 minutes.

 Critics argue that studies based on the Israeli-made M-85, a different type of cluster munition, have indicated that items of unexploded ordnance, whether or not they are armed, remain a serious hazard to civilian populations.
 However, this type of hazard does not apply to the MAT-120, as if in the rare instance the self-destruction mechanism fails, in approximately 15 minutes after impact the electrical charge in the capacitor bleeds out, therefore rendering the submunition's electronic fuse system inoperative, making the dud submunition totally inert, unless the capacitor is deliberately recharged from an outside source.
 Amended Protocol II relates to mines, booby traps and other devices and is not relevant to the legal status of cluster munitions.
 Instalaza may not sell any patents related to the bomb.
 Subsequently, the company managed to reorient its production and market new technology.
 As a result, Instalaza SA continues to produce military equipment for several countries around the world.

 Instalaza in February 2013, presented its product design and production of arms and ammunition, in the Salon of Defense of Abu Dhabi, with great acceptance by buyers assistants, which reaffirms that the defense and security industry, are among the most active of the highest overall growth of Spanish exports between 2011 and 2013.
 This presentation was once again shown with great success, at the same Abu Dhabi Defense Hall in its 2021 version, with new optics, infrared sights, thermal cameras, as well as short-range missile prototypes, reaching a high level of sales in many countries.